Bayesian Regret Minimization in Offline Bandits: Other Objectives

 The second objective we discuss is {\em high-confidence return}, which is obtained by simply replacing the regret with return in~\eqref{eq:regret-high-confidence-VaR}.
 In this case, the goal of the agent is to minimizes the VaR of the return random variable as

 One may think of this objective as minimizing the regret with respect to $0$.
-The reward inside is negated because we use VaR that measures costs rather that rewards.
+The reward inside is negated because we use VaR which measures costs rather than rewards.
 Note that $-\var{1-\delta}{-\tilde{x}} \approx \var{\delta}{\tilde{x}}$ with an equality for atomless (continuous) distributions.